banichow/OctoPrint-Atxpihat/README.md

 * Automatic shutdown when an amperage threshold is reached.
 Meltdown protection
 * Switchable 12 or 5 v connector for controlling external items via GCODE

-This plugin is only supported on the Raspberry Pi 3, and has been tested on the Model B. At the time of development, we were unable to get any older version 3 boards for testing.
-Hardware setup images are/will be available on http://baprojectworkshop.com.
-Any requests for help, please use the [contact](https://baprojectworkshop.com/contact/) form for the quickest way to get help.
+This plugin is only supported on the Raspberry Pi 3, and has been tested on the Model B. Any requests for help, please use the [contact](https://baprojectworkshop.com/contact/) form for the quickest way to get help.

 ## Here is the standard disclaimer – you must understand and agree to this!
 Understand this, this board has **not** been tested by an independent lab such as UL, or anyone else. **You use it at your own risk**.
 Each board is shipped tested and should work properly out of the box.
 They are designed to work with a Raspberry Pi 3b and Zero.
 However, all the work has been done on Pi 3b’s.
-I will work hard with the user to make sure that everything is good, however like anything in the RepRap space, you are responsible if you burn you house down. **Never, and I mean never, use this board and or your printer unsupervised.
+I will work hard with the user to make sure that everything is good. **Never, and I mean never, use this board and or your printer unsupervised.
 I will not be held accountable for anything that happens while using this board.
 Again, use it at your own risk.**

 ## Installation